-Now, in case you couldn’t tell, Ben and I enjoyed ourselves immensely this weekend.
-Like, Immensely which means I’m soooo ready to get back on track with the help of Earth Bowl Salads with Smokey Candied Walnuts and Basil Dressing!
+Ben and I enjoyed ourselves immensely this past 4th of July weekend!
+Like, iiiimmensely which means I’m soooo ready to get back on track with the help of Earth Bowl Salads with Smokey Candied Walnuts and Basil Vinaigrette.

-This salad is a freaking masterpiece.
+This salad is a masterpiece.
 Mixed greens are topped with Smokey Candied Walnuts, creamy white cheddar cheese, cherry tomatoes, and spicy roasted broccoli and sweet corn.
-Then it’s drizzled with an easy homemade basil dressing.
+Then it’s drizzled with an easy homemade basil vinaigrette.
 Tastes ultra decadent but eating healthy has never been this big of a treat.

 I’ve been wanting to share this summery salad recipe for months after spying it on the sweetgreen menu in DC when we visited earlier this spring.
 While sweetgreen’s version includes spicy broccoli and corn, white cheddar cheese, and tomatoes, I decided to add in crispy, Smokey Candied Walnuts for a boost of protein and burst of flavor using Fisher Nuts, whom I’ve been developing recipes for this year.
 It was a fabulous addition.
 So fabulous that Ben asked for more when he was done.